Tools for bicycle frame repair on eBay.com

 Last Word About Bicycle Frame Repair

-I'm not saying it's going to be fragile, but you can't ride through rough terrain like you did before with this bike.
+I'm not saying it's going to be fragile, but you can't ride through rough terrain as you did before with this bike.
 Consider all that and see if it's worth repair your frame or just but a brand new frame.